kyleyjackson/Zorkgreus-ISP/README.md

 - You have a priority, enemies have a priority
 - Every time someone attacks, their priority goes down
 - Whoever has the higher priority will attack (Someone can attack multiple times)
+- Special attacks can modify priority, attack and defense

+Lore: You are the son of KevinD, god of death.
+He's been keeping you underground for as long as you remember.
+You've lost your sense of belonging in the House of ICS3U.
+You finally decide, against your father's will to escape from the underground.
+This journey will not be easy...